When are graph DBs indispensable?

 - Add the following line to the elasticsearch.yml file:

 - Create a new datasource in Siren Platform by connecting to Neo4J with JDBC:

-- Open the config.json file and set the connection properties for Neo4J and Siren.
+- Open the config.json file (present in the NeoNode package) and set the connection properties for Neo4J and Siren.

 Note: Currently, the Neo4J connection data needs to be entered twice; once here for the script and once for the Siren datasource configuration.
 Siren Platform version 10.3 will include a configuration wizard to remove the need for external command line operation.

 - Run the application by using the command >node app.
 Leave the command window open and allow the script to run.

 - In Siren Investigate, go to the >Data Reflections app and click >Datasource reflection jobs to view all created ingestion jobs (this list will be empty if none are set up).

 - Run each reflection job by pressing the play button in the >Actions column